How to create a sitemap: a guide to successful SEO mapping

 In the same table of your Sitemap report, you’ll see the number of discovered URLs—ideally, it should equal the total number of URLs added to your sitemap.

-Finally, by clicking the icon next to the number of discovered URLs you’ll get to the Index Coverage report that will help you better understand how Google crawls and indexes your site.
+Finally, by clicking the three dots button, you’ll get to the Page indexing report that will help you better understand how Google crawls and indexes your site.
 Studying the report will help you remove some low-quality pages from your XML sitemap and add pages you might have missed.